udaracamarasinghe/maybank-assinment-project/README.md

-# maybank-assinment-project
+# Maybank-assignment-project

-*Springboot application *Micorservice archecture
+*Springboot application *Microservice architecture

 #run options
+Can run as an ordinary spring-boot application or as docker swarm cluster

+#To run as an ordinary spring-boot application
 Install JDK 8 or upper
-Install MySQL if not using docker
+Install MySQL
+Startup each app manually

+#To run as docker swarm cluster
-Install docker(Optinal)
+Install docker

-#run with docker.

-run shell script ./run
+Enable docker swarm
-This will build all springboot applications and start dockerswam and deploy all applications.
+Execute ./run.sh shell script(This will build all spring-boot applications and start docker swam and deploy all applications.)

+#Test
-Import Postman script file into Postman.
+Import Postman file(assisment-requests.postman_collection.json) into Postman.

-First call token generate API
-POST localhost:8809/oauth/token
+This file included all rest calls(Token generate, search by name, create a product, update product and delete product)